openstack-archive/fuel-specs/specs/7.0/node-custom-attributes.rst

 of data in labels.
 Label can also have `null` value that means an absence of label value (label is like a simple tag in this case).
-Also valid label key and value strings should not contain '=' character.
-This limitation goes from CLI command syntax (see `For Fuel Client`_ section).

 .. code-block:: json